muthuspark/annual-reports/content/posts/marksans-pharma-ltd.md

 ## Cash Management
 ### Cash Flow and Liquidity Analysis
-Okay, here's an analysis of Marksans Pharma's cash flows, adhering to all requirements:

 ## Cash Flow Analysis: Marksans Pharma Limited

 ### 1. Detailed Cash Flow Components (Consolidated, in Millions of INR)